 Gerrymandering is the dividing of a state, county, etc., into election districts so as to give one political party a majority in many districts while concentrating the voting strength of the other party into as few districts as possible.

 The DISTRIX game system introduces a new method for political redistricting in which the political parties form election districts in a high-stakes duel.
-Since both parties are involved, the game is a potential remedy to America's gerrymandering problem.
+Since both parties are involved, the game is a potential remedy for America's gerrymandering problem.
 If politicians want to draw their own election districts, why not ask them to do it by playing a competitive game against the other party?

 Another way to increase the fairness of our election districts is to use an automatic algorithm to create fair maps.
 Click here to access the website of our sister company, District Solutions LLC, where you can learn about Dr. Petering's computer algorithm that automatically creates nice-looking, politically fair, and legally acceptable maps of legislative and congressional districts for any U.S. state in a timely manner.